-- Construct a wood chip boiler installation at a public school or similar facility and have it operational by 2010 - Complete feasibility studies for five communities interested in wood-energy projects annually for each of the next ten years - Develop and demonstrate harvesting and transportation systems using currently available equipment for wood energy facilities.
-Demonstrate one road-based system and one rural harvesting system - Establish a wood-energy coordinator position in the Division of Forestry to provide technical assistance to communities and AEA to determine sustainability of wood supplies for wood energy projects
+- Construct a wood chip boiler installation at a public school or similar facility, and have it operational by 2010. - Complete feasibility studies for five communities interested in wood energy projects annually for each of the next 10 years. - Develop and demonstrate harvesting and transportation systems using currently available equipment for wood energy facilities.
+Demonstrate one road-based system and one rural harvesting system. - Establish a wood energy coordinator position in DOF to provide technical assistance to communities and AEA to determine the sustainability of wood supplies for wood energy projects.